Summer Programs

 COST: Free

-This free one-week camp is designed for girls entering 8th, 9th or 10th grade (in the 2025-2026 school year) to spark their interest in pursuing future careers in the STEM fields.
+This free one-week camp is designed for girls in 7th, 8th, and 9th grade (in the 2025-2026 school year) to spark their interest in STEM careers.
 Participants take part in a variety of educational coding games and activities led by experienced female software developers.
 Camp Code introduces participants to a variety of women in technology and explores the diverse opportunities available to women who code.

 This program is hosted by organizations outside of Englewood Schools and is not an Englewood Schools program.